 The above FCT rates may be reduced by a relevant DTA.

-Circular 80/2021 provides new guidance on claiming tax treaty benefits including the procedures and documents required for the submission.
+Circular 80/2021 provides new guidance on claiming tax treaty benefits, including the procedures and documents required for the submission.
 Notably, a formal review and approval process is now introduced.

 A deadline for the tax authorities’ review and assessment of treaty claims is 30 days upon receipt of sufficient documents.
-The tax authority is required to issue a decision which approves the amount of tax eligible for exemption/ reduction, or notifies in writing to taxpayers the reasons for any rejection of the claim.
+The tax authority is required to issue a decision that approves the amount of tax eligible for exemption/reduction or notifies in writing to taxpayers the reasons for any rejection of the claim.
 This timeline can be extended for 10 days where the tax authority needs to conduct further examination to confirm the position.
 This could remove the current uncertainty in applying tax treaty benefits of foreign companies.